 I walk along the water on a slippery, muddy path.
 The wind is blowing wildly and the clouds are grey.
 Rain is coming and all of this together is exactly what I need right now.
 Cold wind, drizzly rain, sloshing water, muddy path that I need to walk carefully so that I do not slip.
 This is how my life feels like.

 I think I just wanted to reach out to them.
 To walk these paths together.
 So that I can grasp your hand when you threaten to sink away in the mud or almost slip.
-Just as I thankfully have people around me who are not afraid to slither with me and who reach out to me when I have fallen or allowed it to drag me away.
+Just as I thankfully have people around me who are not afraid to slither with me and who reach out to me to drag me away when I have fallen or allowed it.

 Someone sent me a long article about grief.
 One of the things that touched me in it was that the author said that life consists of a long series of losses.
 If your life is calm, than that is actually more extraordinary than when your life is full of crises.

 I plow through the mud and make sure that I don’t fall or slip or sink away.
-If you are doing the same right now, please know that you are not alone and that your grief may be heard and seen.
+If you are doing the same right now, please know that you are not alone and that your grief is allowed to be heard and seen.

 First written in Dutch on October 11, 2017